miguelperez94/reduction_dti_ratio_united_states/README.md

 The main data source for this project comes from the data on household debt-to-income ratios at the state and county level provided by the Enhanced Financial Accounts project (EFA).
-That data was obtained from https://www.federalreserve.gov/ and is used in all the data analysis trough the project.
+That data was obtained from https://www.federalreserve.gov/ and is used in all the data analysis through the project.

 The secondary sources for this project are: